igneous-labs/inf-1.5/docs/v2/README.md

 Same as v1, with following changes:

 - Works with Liquidity instructions: inp_mint=INF is RemoveLiquidity, out_mint=INF is AddLiquidity
-  - For these cases, the calculator program under `inp/out_calc_accs` should just be the INF program itself
+  - For these cases, the `inp/out_calc_accs=0`, so there will be no additional accounts at those suffixes
   - since the INF program itself does not implement the [SOL value calculator program interface](https://github.com/igneous-labs/S/tree/master/docs/sol-value-calculator-programs), what would be a CPI for other LSTs would be an inline calculation using mint supply and pool_state data instead to calculate the SOL value of INF tokens
   - SyncSolValue is a no-op
 - The initial 2 `SyncSolValue`s of inp and out LSTs at the start of instruction and final 2 `SyncSolValue`s at the end will be removed to save CUs